Best budget turntables 2024: Make your vinyl sing without breaking the bank

 Avoid if you’re after a more detailed unit: The Sony PS-LX310BT is a top choice for those on a budget, but you’ll find better if your budget stretches a little further.

-If you’re looking to marry old-school hi-fi with new-school cool, this Sony is the turntable for you.
-The big draw is Bluetooth, which you can use to send that rich, analogue audio via the digital, wireless domain to a pair of Bluetooth headphones or a wireless speaker.
-Wires?
-Straight in the bin.
+If you’re looking to marry old-school hi-fi with new-school cool, the Sony PS-LX310BT is the turntable for you and is Louder's top choice when it comes to the best budget turntables.
+The big draw here is Bluetooth support, which you can use to send that rich, analogue audio via the digital, wireless domain to a pair of Bluetooth headphones or a wireless speaker.
+No wires required, so less clutter around your living room.

-On top of that the tonearm action is automatic, so the needle will find your record’s groove via a button-press and will extricate itself at the end with no intervention necessary.
+On top of that the tonearm action on this Sony turntable is automatic, so the needle will find your record’s groove via a button-press and will extricate itself at the end with no intervention necessary.

-Crucially, the PS-LX310BT also sounds great.
-Detailed, punchy and direct, this is a deck that reveals the details lurking in the depths of those black disks and brings them to the surface in fun, bubbly fashion.
+Crucially, the Sony PS-LX310BT also sounds fantastic.
+We found it to be detailed, punchy and direct.
+This is a deck that reveals the details lurking in the depths of those black disks and brings them to the surface in fun, bubbly fashion.

 Specifications